umair-akb/developer.sketch.com/_actions/InsertArtboard.md

 ---
 title: InsertArtboard
-summary: work in progress
+summary:
 ---

-Work In Progress

-Documentation for the InsertArtboard action will appear here.
+No details available for `InsertArtboard`.